iamasink/lilysbot/README.md

  ```bash
  cd lilysbot
  ```
  - Ensure you have a redis-stack database running (you can just run `docker compose up redis-stack`)
  - Set environment variables in package.json's nodemonConfig.env

-nya
  - Run with nodemon
  ```bash
  npx nodemon src/index.ts
  ```